-Roast in a 250 degree Celsius oven for 30 – 40 minutes, until it has a lovely caramelised brown surface.
+Roast in a 220C oven for 30 – 40 minutes, until it has a lovely caramelised brown surface.

-If you have left the seeds in, you can easily remove them with a spoon.
+If you have left the seeds in and skin on, you can easily remove the seeds with a spoon.
 For use as a side dish, I serve with the skin on.
-For risottos I scrape the flesh from the skin and into the risotto.
+For risottos, scrape the flesh from the skin and into the risotto.
 For chunks of pumpkin, the skin will pull off easily.